skundu7/ea-ui-test/README.md

-Test repo to UI test the EA mustic festival test page
+Test repo to UI test the EA music festival test page.

 ############################
 prerequisite
 node.js

 ############################
-Follow the steps to build the project locally usign the below link https://github.com/EATechnology/ea-coding-test-samples/tree/main/web
+Follow the steps to build the project locally using the below link https://github.com/EATechnology/ea-coding-test-samples/tree/main/web

 ######################